SadushaNadeesh/LP-Final-Project/README.md

 2nd phase: (Thing needed to add to the project)

-1) Email / notifications (WebSocket implementation).
+1) Email / notifications (WebSocket and socketcluster implementation).
 2) Inventory Service
 (Hope to implement in the future)